barkadosh1/IDD-Fa19-Lab3/README.md

 ## Part A.  Writing to the Serial Monitor

 **a.
 Based on the readings from the serial monitor, what is the range of the analog values being read?**
+ Connected Potentiiometer to A0 --> when potentiometer is turned all the way to one end value is 0, all the way to other end value is 1023

 **b.
 How many bits of resolution does the analog to digital converter (ADC) on the Arduino have?**
+2^10

 ## Part B. RGB LED

 **How might you use this with only the parts in your kit?
 Show us your solution.**
+- made use of 100 ohm resistors -- 2 in parallel created a 50.
+Connect to power and 3 digital pins, remove cmommented analog line of code, run code.

 ## Part C. Voltage Varying Sensors

 ### 1. FSR, Flex Sensor, Photo cell, Softpot

+Using 22k ohm instead

 **a.
 What voltage values do you see from your force sensor?**
+Was able to get it as high as 1010 and as low as 30 -- prob goes until 1023

 **b.
 What kind of relationship does the voltage have as a function of the force applied? (e.g., linear?)**
+Look up -- seems linear but hard to tell

 **c.
 Can you change the LED fading code values so that you get the full range of output voltages from the LED when using your FSR?**